 Unclear payment terms – "Due upon receipt" and "Net 30" mean very different things.

 Math errors – Always double-check your totals.
 Errors look unprofessional.
+If you catch one after sending, see How to Correct an Invoice After Sending It.

 Missing invoice numbers – Makes tracking and follow-up difficult for everyone.